 So to help you decide whether it’s a good time to stop renting, here’s a look at when it’s a good time to consider buying a home.

+With renting a place, you have the freedom to move around and explore new places.
+On the other hand, you are pretty dependent on your landlord’s rule and will never see your rent money again, in any form.
 Buying a home is a good investment since the value of real estate tends to increase a considerable amount each year.
-So what you pay for your home will provide a good return on investment over time.
+So what you pay for your home should provide a good return on investment over time.

 Consider the following benefits of homeownership if you’re on the fence about buying a home.

 Owning your home means having a place to call your own, and the freedom to do what you please with the property.
 If you want to paint and make upgrades to your home, your hard work will pay off because you are increasing the value of your home, not the value of your landlord’s property.

 And once you pay off your mortgage, you can live in your home mortgage-free, which will be especially beneficial in retirement when you are living on a fixed income.

 When you pay rent, you are helping to build your landlord’s equity.
 But when you pay monthly mortgage payments on your own home, you are building your own equity in your home.
 And your equity will provide a large payout when you’re ready to use it.

 Whether you use that equity while still living in your home, or you reap its benefits when you sell, the money you pay each month toward your mortgage will end up back in your pocket when you need it.